Statistics for Unimodal Sequences: Conditioned Boltzmann model

-Proceeding as before, we now find the asymptotic behavior of $f_*(0)$, $f_*'(0)$, and $f_*''(0)$ using Lemma \ref{L:eulermac}.
+similarly to before.
+We now find the asymptotic behavior of $f_*(0)$, $f_*'(0)$, and $f_*''(0)$ using Lemma \ref{L:eulermac}.
 The reader may consult the proof of Propositions 1 and 2 in \cite{B20} for similar asymptotic calculations.
 We obtain the following